-Bonding and attachment is about always responding to your newborn’s needs with love, warmth and care.
+Bonding and attachment are about always responding to your newborn’s needs with love, warmth and care.
 When you do this, you become a special, trusted person in your baby’s life.

 Bonding between you and your newborn is a vital part of development.

-For example, when your newborn gets what she needs from you, like a smile, a touch or a cuddle, she feels the world is a safe place to play, learn and explore.
-This gives her the foundation for emotional wellbeing and the ability to cope with setbacks later in life.
-Bonding and attachment also help your baby grow mentally and physically.
+Bonding also helps your baby grow mentally and physically.
 For example, repeated human contact like touching, cuddling, talking, singing and gazing into each other’s eyes make your newborn’s brain release hormones.
 These hormones help your baby’s brain to grow.
-And as his brain grows, he starts to develop memory, thought and language.
+And as your newborn’s brain grows, your newborn starts to develop memory, thought and language.

-Your newborn uses body language to tell you when she needs something – for example, a feed or a nappy change.
-She’ll also use body language to show you when she wants to connect with you and strengthen your bond.
-She might:
+Your newborn uses body language to show you when they want to connect with you and strengthen the bond between you.
+For example, your newborn might:

 - make little noises, like coos or laughs

 When you notice and respond to your baby’s cues and body language in warm and loving ways, your baby feels secure.
 This also helps your baby learn about communication, social behaviour and emotions, and encourages your baby to keep communicating.
 It all helps to build your relationship with your baby.

 Warm, gentle affection makes your newborn feel safe and builds your bond.
 You can also build your bond through your interactions with your newborn – for example, when you give your newborn things to look at, listen to and feel.
 This gets your newborn’s brain working and makes it grow.
 Try these ideas: